Totalement/hello-world2/README.md

 # hello-world2
-the thing that the github starter thingy makes you do
+this is the thing that the github starter thingy makes you do i've got no prior experience of coding, apart from html and css, i'm mental i know.